percona/pmm/docs/using/query-analytics.md

     - `innodb_rec_lock_wait`: Time the query waited for row locks.
     - `other`: Remaining uncategorized query time.

-- *Metrics* is a table with these headings:
+- *Metrics* is a table with headings:

-    - *Metric*: The Metric name, with a question-mark tool-tip that reveals a description of the metric on mouse-over.
+    - *Metric*: The Metric name, with a question-mark tool-tip that reveals a description of the metric on mouse-over;
-    - *Rate/Second*: A sparkline chart of real-time values per unit time.
+    - *Rate/Second*: A sparkline chart of real-time values per unit time;
-    - *Sum*: A summation of the metric for the selected query, and the percentage of the total.
+    - *Sum*: A summation of the metric for the selected query, and the percentage of the total;
     - *Per Query Stats*: The value of the metric per query.

 - Each row in the table is a metric.
 The contents depends on the chosen dimension.